 A revolution in computing is just around the corner - but how do quantum computers work, and what can they help us achieve?

-In its most basic form, quantum computing refers to extremely powerful machines capable of processing massive swathes of data due to a reliance on the theory of quantum mechanics in the way they are constructed.
+The simplest way to explain quantum computing is by picturing exceptionally powerful machines which are capable of processing immense amounts of data due to a reliance on the theory of quantum mechanics in the way they are constructed.

 What makes quantum computing different from classical' computing?